 Arctic Ocean sea ice has been declining for several decades now.
 As the ice retreats, more open water is exposed.
 This reduces the amount of light reflected back from the Arctic and leads to further Arctic warming and sea ice loss.
 This particular phenomena contributes to the amplification of warming across Arctic regions, which is changing the regular connections between river water and atmospheric circulation, and consequently the heat and energy flowing into the Arctic Ocean.

-TRISH project is designed to fill that gap by utilizing tree-ring records and river gauge data in the Arctic to reconstruct and study multi-century fluctuations of water, heat and energy flow to the Arctic Ocean.
+The TRISH project is designed to fill that gap by utilizing tree-ring records and river gauge data in the Arctic to reconstruct and study multi-century fluctuations of water, heat and energy flow to the Arctic Ocean.

-We use a wide array of existing and newly collected tree-ring data in Siberia, coupled with a long record of river gauge data, to develop and test reconstructions of water flow and heat budgets for the Yenisei River, the second largest river of the Arctic.
+We use a wide array of existing and newly collected tree-ring data from Siberia, coupled with a long record of river gauge data, to develop and test reconstructions of water flow and heat budgets for the Yenisei River, the second largest river of the Arctic.

-Data Exploration and Mapping
+Old Data Exploration and Mapping